Join me!

 • Helps with insomnia – there’s a reason a nice soak in the bath will make you sleepy.
 Epsom salt has magnesium, which can help your body produce melatonin naturally.
 Combine that with the relaxing effect of soaking in hot water, and you’ll sleep more soundly.

-• Reduces pain and inflammation – for those who have inflammatory conditions such as fibromyalgia, the magnesium in Epsom salt can improve symptoms and reduce pain.
+• Reduces pain and inflammation – for those who have inflammatory conditions such as fibromyalgia, the magnesium in Epsom salt can improve symptoms and reduce pain (also consider this magnesium lotion for pain).

 The Benefits of Lavender